jubako/jubako/spec/pack.rst

 The magic number is the identifier of the kind of pack/file.

-For main pack the value is 0x6a626b6d (ascii encoding of jbkm) For directory pack the value is 0x6a626b64 (ascii encoding of jbkd) For content pack the value is 0x6a626b63 (ascii encoding of jbkc)
+For manifest pack the value is 0x6a626b6d (ascii encoding of jbkm) For directory pack the value is 0x6a626b64 (ascii encoding of jbkd) For content pack the value is 0x6a626b63 (ascii encoding of jbkc)